Xiaoyue Liu

 Xiaoyue Liu's additional information

 Xiaoyue (Sherry) Liu, PhD, RN, is an Assistant Professor at NYU Rory Meyers College of Nursing.
-Her research interests include cardiovascular disease, sleep, as well as identifying and addressing health disparities among minority populations.
+Her research interests center on cardiovascular risk and health-related behaviors, with a particular focus on sleep.

 Prior to joining the faculty at NYU Meyers, Liu earned her PhD from the University of Virginia, after which she completed a postdoctoral fellowship in the Center for Cardiovascular and Chronic Care at Johns Hopkins School of Nursing.